 - Complaints Koester received from DOD’s Working Group that the Yoo Memo was too extreme

-- Proof that both Michael Chertoff and John Yoo told CIA’s Inspector General they would wait to investigate alleged crimes until he was done with his investigation
+- Proof that both Michael Chertoff and John Yoo told CIA’s Inspector General they would wait to investigate alleged crimes until he was done his investigation

 - Goldsmith’s opinions about the Bybee One Memo, including his judgment that it constituted a “blank check”